 The COMP token is an ERC-20 format token that is now used to govern the decentralized Compound protocol.
 Holders of COMP tokens and their delegates can discuss, recommend, and vote on different revisions to the protocol.

 Compound incipiently deposited 4,229,949 COMP tokens in a specially created account, which the company calls Reservoir.
 For each Ethereum block generated in Compound, 0.5 COMP is transferred from Reservoir to the protocol – approximately 2,880 tokens per day.

 These tokens are distributed among the Compound markets (ETH, USDC, DAI, and so on) in proportion to the interest that occurs.
 Within each market, 50% of COMP tokens go to lenders and 50% to borrowers.

 Governance tokens are becoming demanded and are taking their positions in the crypto community.
 If the ICOs are teen to replace IPOs in the crypto sphere, the governance tokens are here to replace board directors in a more flexible way.

-In case you want to know more about Gov tokens, their technical aspects and opportunities, hit us a message on hello[at]exio.tech!
+In case you want to know more about Gov tokens, their technical aspects, and opportunities, hit us with a message on hello[at]exio.tech!